glennlugod/mag-bookstack/scripts/README.md

 - `--limit` to run only a small subset of pages and validate behavior (useful for testing)
 - `--no-persist` to skip persisting the vector DB when running tests

+Notes:
+- Metadata values that are None will be filtered out before upserting into Chroma (required by Chroma's metadata validation).

 Outputs:
 - Embeddings are persisted into `--persist-dir` in a Chroma collection named `--collection`